xethorn/sukimu/README.md

 ### Response format

-Sukimu provides a response envelope that aims to help understand the type of data being returned:
+Sukimu provides a response envelope that aims to help consumers understand the type of data being returned:

 * `response.message`: If the operation was successful, this attributes contains the data.